About

 Not just what is played, but how it comes across when you press play.
 Because sound shapes the experience of music.
 It changes how we perceive space, scale, clarity, weight, and presence.

-TrueResAudio explores that idea from multiple angles, through sound-first reviews, deeper features, and a growing Index of best-sounding digital mastering editions, all pointing in the same direction, towards music and recordings worth your time.
+TrueResAudio explores that idea from multiple angles, through sound-first reviews, deeper features, and a growing Index that helps listeners navigate different digital editions, remasters, and mastering versions of the same recording., all pointing in the same direction, towards music and recordings worth your time.

 Who's behind TrueResAudio